creusot-rs/creusot/guide/src/installation.md

           devShells.default = pkgs.mkShell {
             packages = [
               # `mkCreusotWrapped` produces a wrapped version of Creusot, along with all its dependencies (similar to `clang`).
-              # The `isFree` argument allows switching between the free and non-free version of the prover `alt-ergo`.
               (pkgs.creusot.mkCreusotWrapped {
+                # `isFree` allows switching between the free and non-free versions of the `alt-ergo` prover.
+                isFree = true;

-                cargo = pkgs.cargo;  # Otherwise, the cargo needed to build Creusot will be used isFree = true;
+                # `cargo` allows using a specific definition of `cargo`.
+Otherwise, the cargo from the Creusot toolchain will be used.
+                cargo = pkgs.cargo;

+                # `components` allows adding components to the Creusot toolchain, making them available.
+                components = ["clippy" "rust-analyzer" "rustfmt"];
               })

               # Further packages could be added
-              pkgs.clippy
-              pkgs.rust-analyzer
-              pkgs.rustfmt
-              # ...
+              pkgs.tokei
             ];
           };
         };